IsaiahSchatzline/IsaiahSchatzline/README.md

 <h2>😀 About Me:</h2>

 <p>I’m a 25-year-old Computer Science student at Western Governors University and currently a Mobile Engineering Intern, iOS at Fleetio.
-I’m passionate about software engineering, mobile app development, and building impactful digital solutions.
+I’m passionate about software engineering, iOS app development, and building impactful digital solutions.

 I love being creative—whether it’s designing user-focused iOS apps, brainstorming innovative solutions, or writing music.
 I thrive at the intersection of technology and community impact, blending technical expertise with imaginative thinking to create meaningful experiences.